Airsoft And The Law

 This information is an excerpt of the law, for further information refer to full document (DR – Lei n.°5/2006).

-The law regulates the use of air-powered weapons (e.g.sport/competition use, that use a metal projectile) under “non-lethal” category and solely requires that you (1) are at least 18 years old and (2) register your weapon at the police precinct nearest to your location.
+The law regulates the use of air-powered weapons (e.g.sport/competition use, that uses a metal projectile) under the “non-lethal” category and solely requires that you (1) are at least 18 years old and (2) register your weapon at the police precinct nearest to your location.

 A new addition to the law 295/2004 was made at 17/02/2008 called OUG 28/2008 which add further restrictions to the forms and regulations.